egiday/Yearly-Price-Calculator/README.md

 # Yearly Price Calculator

-This is a simple calculator that helps you calculate the yearly price of a product or service based on its monthly price.
+The Yearly Price Calculator is a simple web application that allows users to calculate the yearly price of a product or service based on its monthly price.
+This can be useful for budgeting purposes or comparing pricing options.

 ## Installation

+To use the Yearly Price Calculator, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/yearly-price-calculator.git`
+1. Clone the repository to your local machine using the following command:
-2. Navigate to the project directory: `cd yearly-price-calculator`
-3. Install the dependencies: `npm install`

-## Usage

-1. Open the `index.html` file in your web browser.
-2. Enter the monthly price of the product or service.
-3. Click the "Calculate" button to see the yearly price.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).